Thomasmzc/Greenit-AtosITChallenge/Readme.md

 Lastly, as we will develop internationally and, in the short term, in France, we will need to make sure our RGPD conformity is in place.
 We have already started to work on this point, but we will need to improve it in the near future, taking into account each country's specificities.

+You can find more details about software functionnalities improvements in the technical documentation folder (file: 4-Backlog.pdf).